WebAssembly/waterfall/README.md

 The script should throw an error if you specify nonexistent steps or if you specify both includes and excludes for the same type of action.

+When run, the script creates a directory `src/work` inside the waterfall's git checkout.
+All modifications are made inside this directory (checking and out and building the sources, as well as the test builds and execution results).
+You can also use the git checkouts (e.g. `src/work/llvm`) with your own branches; the sync steps will check out the latest revision from the script's remote repositories but will not overwrite or destroy any local work.